peterhinch/micropython-epaper/README.md

 The following methods are available for general use.
 ``available()`` Returns True if the device is detected and is supported.
 ``info()`` Returns manufacturer and device ID as integers.
-''begin()`` Set up the bus and device.
+``begin()`` Set up the bus and device.
 Throws a FlashException if device cannot be validated.
 ``end()`` Sync the device then shut down the bus.

+Other than for debugging there is no need to call ``available()``: the constructor will throw a ``FlashException`` if it fails to communicate with and correctly identify the chip.

 ### SPI bus arbitration